 allocation, they are also released together, which means that they remain allocated as

 long as any is in use.
-However, you can also retain one allocation per dynamic memory.
+However, you can also make a new allocation each time you need some

 SmoΞ» provides three main string types:

-cstr (a constant string enclosed in quotations during compilation, zero-terminated),
+cstr (a constant string enclosed in quotations during compilation, null-terminated),

 str (a string segment).
-For most purposes, you can use and convert results to
+For most purposes, you can convert the other two to

 Most operations on strings are zero-cost abstractions over simple arithmetics, as happens